Ravendra1236/Aladdin_Discord_Bot/README.md

 ## Technology Stack

-- **Backend**: Aladdin's server is built with **Express** and **Node.js**, offering a scalable solution capable of efficiently handling multiple requests.
+- **Backend**: AskAladdin's server is built with **Express** and **Node.js**, offering a scalable solution capable of efficiently handling multiple requests.
 - **API Integration**: Aladdin integrates with the **Grauq API** for query processing and retrieval of accurate information.

 ## Installation

-Follow these steps to install and run Aladdin:
+Follow these steps to install and run AskAladdin:

 1. **Clone the repository:**
    ```bash